KUO-Jupyter/CE-652/README.md

 - To solve the assignment of week 5 (‘week5.ipynb’) you need ‘all.rar’

 - For week 6 (‘Week 6 tutorial 1.ipynb’ and ‘Week 6 tutorial 2.ipynb’) you don’t need extra files and you don’t have to solve anything.
 They are just useful tutorials for you to improve your skills in deep learning.
 Enjoy them.

+## PS:
+Instructions to solve each assignment are given within each associated jupyter notebook (*.ipynb file)